Just like normal milk, breast milk must be stored carefully to stop it going sour. Follow these tips to make sure none of your milk goes to waste.

 - Wash your hands.

-- Make sure whatever you're collecting your milk in is very clean and dry (you don't need to sterilise it though – this is new advice in Scotland).
+- Make sure whatever you're collecting your milk in is very clean and dry and has been sterilised.
+You can watch a film about how to clean feeding equipment here.

 - Use a different container with a lid to store your milk.
 Again, check it's clean and dry.